 Risk Management System

-Head of Global Compliance & Risk oversees Groupwide risk management as the risk management officer (RMO) and operates the risk management system in conjunction with an annual cycle for formulating and implementing business plans.
-In addition, the heads of each division autonomously manage risks to aid in the accomplishment of their divisions’ goals and targets.
-To this end, they analyze and evaluate individual risks, formulate and implement yearly risk management plans, and provide employees with information on underlying risks in the organization, education and insight concerning risk management.
+The Head of Global Compliance & Risk Management acts as the Risk Management Officer (RMO) and oversees Groupwide risk management through an annual cycle for formulating and implementing business plans.
+In addition, the heads of each division autonomously manage risks to support accomplishment of their divisions’ goals and targets.
+Divisional heads analyze and evaluate individual risks, formulate and implement yearly risk management plans, and provide employees with underlying risk management information, education, and insights.
+In addition, to supplement the broad decision-making scope of the Executive Management Committee on risk, the Risk Management Committee (RMC) will be established in FY 2025 as a meeting body for intensive discussion.

 Annual Cycle for Management of Material Risks

-Based on assessment of impact and the likelihood of occurrence, risks with the potential to significantly impact the management of the Company are identified by the Management Executive Meeting and the Board of Directors Meeting (see the conceptual diagram below on the Group’s risk level classification).
+Based on impact assessment and likelihood of occurrence, risks with the potential to significantly impact the management of the Company are identified by the Executive Management Committee and the Board of Directors (see the conceptual diagram below on the Group’s risk level classification).
 Individuals who have been assigned responsibility for each risk formulate risk response measures (Plan), which are then enacted through coordination with relevant organizations (Do).
 The progress of risk response measures is monitored twice a year (Check).
 The risk response measures are corrected or improved upon as necessary (Action).
-Should precursors of the potential appearance of a material risk be detected, related information will quickly be assembled for provision to the RMO, and appropriate measures will be taken.
+If precursors of the potential appearance of a material risk be detected, related information will quickly be assembled for provision to the CEO and RMO, and appropriate measures will be taken.

-As part of the risk management scheme, the Group has a business continuity plan (BCP) that stipulates preparations for and measures to be instituted in the event of a disaster as well as for provisions for crisis management.
+As part of the risk management program, the Group has a business continuity plan (BCP) that stipulates preparations for and measures to be instituted in the event of a disaster (as well as for provisions for crisis management).

 zoom